Related ToolsLookerTableauSalesforceThoughtspot

 Pricing Verdict

-Tableau is dramatically cheaper for most use cases.
-Only organizations with specific governance requirements or embedded analytics revenue models justify Looker’s premium.
+Tableau is dramatically cheaper for most use cases - the typical Tableau deployment costs $150-250 per user per year versus Looker’s $150-200 per user per month, a 6-12x difference.
+Only organizations with specific governance needs or embedded-analytics revenue models justify Looker’s premium.

 When Looker is the Right Choice

-Scenario 1: SaaS Product Analytics You’re building a B2B SaaS product and want to embed analytics for customers.
-Looker’s API-first architecture and semantic layer let you white-label sophisticated analytics without exposing raw data structures.
+• SaaS product analytics: Looker’s API-first architecture and semantic layer white-label sophisticated analytics without exposing raw data structures.

-Scenario 3: Google Cloud Native You’ve standardized on BigQuery, Cloud SQL, and Google Analytics 4.
-Looker’s native integration eliminates data movement and leverages BigQuery’s query optimization automatically.
+• Google Cloud native: Native BigQuery, Cloud SQL, and GA4 integration eliminates data movement and uses BigQuery’s query optimization automatically.

 When Tableau is the Right Choice